khashayaresh/Spam-Detection-using-Machine-Learning/README.md

 ## Repository Contents
 - `Spam Detecting.ipynb` → Jupyter Notebook with code for preprocessing, training, and evaluation.
 - `Spam Detecting.pdf` → Full project report with methodology, results, and discussion.
-- `dataset/` → Email dataset used for training and testing (to be added).
+- `Spam Filtering Data.csv` → Email dataset used for training and testing (to be added).